AnnaMariaRiera/MasterThesis/README.md

   - Select position 3 on e-puck robots and connect to the computer using the e-puck numbers as password
   - Find MAC addresses of the e-puck robots in device manager

-Codes:
+Python codes:
   - Calibrate.py and CHESSBOARD.png calibrate the camera
   - CaptureTarget2circ.py and CaptureTarget3circ.py implement a dynamic balanced circular formation with 2 or 3 e-puck robots moving and one e-puck robot as the center of the formation
   - Rand3.py implements a random motion with 3 e-puck robots

+Matlab code:
+Simulates the experiments with matlab.
+Nc and Nr can be changed in order to modify the number of robots performing the circular formation and the number of robots moving randomly, respectively.